Vekkesind · Tarot

 Storing Your Tarot Cards the Right Way |An Essential Guide

 Tarot cards are more than printed paper.
 They are tools that hold your readings, your intentions, and your personal energy.
-Whether you own one beloved deck or a growing collection, knowing how to store your cards with care keeps them clean, protected, and connected to you.
-The paper that cards are printed on is surprisingly sensitive to moisture, heat, and physical wear.
+Whether you own one beloved deck or a growing collection, knowing how to store your cards properly keeps them clean, protected, and connected to you.
+The paper they’re printed on is surprisingly sensitive to moisture, heat, and physical wear.

 The short answer: Store your tarot cards in a protective pouch, wrap them in a natural cloth, or keep them in a dedicated box to shield them from moisture, dust, and unwanted energy.